 Although the Company's shareholding in Makro may involve person with conflicts of interest with regards to CP ALL (namely CPH) holding more than 10% of Makro shares, the structure arrangement is appropriate.
 Taking into consideration various factors, including the capital structure of the Company and Makro, which are a listed company on the Stock Exchange of Thailand, the Board of Directors believes that the abovementioned shareholding structure for Makro is appropriate and consistent with the Company's policy and long-term strategy.
-Such a structure would help to support Makro to retain its position as the leader in the consumer goods retail industry in the region.
-The structure will also help increase Makro's ability to compete with other e-commerce or international technology companies, as it responds to rapidly changing consumer behavior.
+Such a structure would help to support Makro to retain its position as the leader in the grocery wholesaling and retailing industry in the region.
+The structure will also help increase Makro's ability to compete with other international companies, as it responds to rapidly changing consumer behavior.